 The pharmaceutical and biotechnology industries are intensely competitive.
-Many companies, including biotechnology, chemical and pharmaceutical companies, are actively engaged in activities similar to ours, including research and development of drugs for the treatment of infectious, inflammatory and cardiovascular diseases and disorders.
+Many companies, including biotechnology, chemical and pharmaceutical companies, are actively engaged in activities similar to ours, including research and development of drugs for the treatment of cancer, infectious, inflammatory and cardiovascular diseases and disorders.
 Many of these companies have substantially greater financial and other resources, larger research and development staffs, and more extensive marketing and manufacturing organizations than we do.
 In addition, some of them have considerable experience in preclinical testing, clinical trials and other regulatory approval procedures.
+For example, in December 2004, Bioenvision, Inc. received approval from the FDA to market Clofarabine for the treatment of pediatric ALL.
+We are currently testing forodesine in T-cell ALL and have plans to initiate clinical trials in patients with B-cell ALL during 2005.
 There are also academic institutions, governmental agencies and other research organizations that are conducting research in areas in which we are working.
 They may also market commercial products, either on their own or through collaborative efforts.